rf742/py_zap/README.md

 # py_zap

 Python implementation of zap program.
+(See other repositories of mine for different implementations.)

 **zap** is a program to calculate the electrostatic force exerted on each particle within a system of point charges, in accordance with Coulomb's Law.